Short descriptions of vintage motorcycles

 BSA

-Helmut Krackowizer on BSA, at the 1st-May-Race at Salzburg-Liefering
+Helmut Krackowizer on a BSA at the 1 May Race in Salzburg‑Liefering

-1861, Great Britain, Birmingham Small Arms had been called this factory first, which was a loose merger of 14 master armouries at Birmingham, founded 17th July 1861.
-At the beginning they produced weapons, but due to the lack of enough wars they had to look for other products.
-And this had been bicycles first, and later, in 1910 the first BSA-motor cycle.
+Founded in 1861 in Great Britain.
+The company’s original name was Birmingham Small Arms, a loose association of 14 master armourers in Birmingham, established on 17 July 1861.
+Initially they produced weapons, but due to a lack of wars they soon had to look for other products — first bicycles, and in 1910 the first BSA motorcycle.

-My father was a BSA-merchant in the early 50ieth in his hometown Vöcklabruck (Upper Austria) and enthusiastic rider of one.
+My father was a BSA dealer in the early 1950s in his hometown of Vöcklabruck (Upper Austria) and an enthusiastic rider of the marque.

 Chater‑Lea